New Formulations and Discretization Insights for the Electric Autonomous Dial-a-Ride Problem: Computational results

-To evaluate the computational efficiency of different formulations and fragment sets, we employ the benchmark instances commonly used in E-ADARP studies \citep{Bongiovanni2019, Su2024, Stallhofer2025}.
-The instances are categorized into three types: a, r, and u. type-a and type-r are both adapted from classical DARP datasets \citep{doi:10.1287/opre.1060.0283, doi:10.1287/trsc.1090.0272}, differing primarily in problem scale.
+To evaluate the computational efficiency of different formulations, we employ the benchmark instances commonly used in E-ADARP studies \citep{Bongiovanni2019, Su2024, Stallhofer2025}.
+The instances are categorized into three types: a, r, and u.
+Type-a and type-r are both adapted from classical DARP datasets \citep{doi:10.1287/opre.1060.0283, doi:10.1287/trsc.1090.0272}, differing primarily in problem scale.
 Each instance assumes unit demand and a vehicle capacity of three.
-Type-a instances (14 in total) involve 2-5 vehicles and 16-50 user requests, whereas type-r instances (10 in total) comprise 5-8 vehicles and 60-96 requests.
+Type-a instances (14 in total) involve 2-5 vehicles, 16-50 user requests, and an operating horizon of around 10 hours, whereas type-r instances (10 in total) comprise 5-8 vehicles, 60-96 requests, and a 12-hour horizon.
 All vehicles start with a full battery of 16.5~kWh, the maximum battery capacity, corresponding to a driving range of 5 hours.
 They must retain at least 10\% of full capacity at all times (thus yielding an effective capacity of 14.85~kWh).
 Both charging and discharging rates (previously denoted $\alpha$ and $\beta$) are set to 0.055~kWh/min, corresponding to a total driving time of 270 minutes.
 Type-u instances (14 in total) are generated from an Uber dataset by \citet{Bongiovanni2019}.
-Similar to type-a, they involve 2-5 vehicles and 16-50 requests.
+Similar to type-a, they involve 2-5 vehicles, 16-50 requests, and a 3.5-hour horizon.
 The effective battery capacity is set to 3.5~kWh, with charging and discharging rates of 0.055 and 0.0715~kWh/min, respectively, corresponding to approximately 50 minutes of driving time.
-Across all instance types, a minimum battery level (previously denoted $\gamma$, relative to the effective battery capacity) of 10\%, 40\%, or 70\% is imposed before returning to the depot.
-Public access to these instances is provided by \citet{doi:10.1287/opre.1060.0283} at \url{http://neumann.hec.ca/chairedistributique/data/darp/branch-and-cut/} and by \citet{Bongiovanni2019}.
+Type-a and type-r instances have a uniform maximum ride time (which has incorporated the service time during preprocessing) of 33 minutes, and type-u has 8.5 minutes.
+Across all instance types, a minimum SoC level before returning to the depot, $\gamma b_{\max}$, where $\gamma \in \{10\%, 40\%, 70\%\}$, is imposed.
+The parameter $\lambda$ is set to 0.75.
+Public access to these instances is provided by \citet{doi:10.1287/opre.1060.0283} and \citet{Bongiovanni2019}.